AKSW/QuitStore/README.md

 [![Coverage Status](https://coveralls.io/repos/github/AKSW/QuitStore/badge.svg?branch=master)](https://coveralls.io/github/AKSW/QuitStore)

 The *Quit Store* (stands for <em>Qu</em>ads in G<em>it</em>) provides a workspace for distributed collaborative Linked Data knowledge engineering.
-You are able read and write [RDF Datasets](https://www.w3.org/TR/rdf11-concepts/#section-dataset) (aka. multiple [Named Graphs](https://en.wikipedia.org/wiki/Named_graph)) through a standard SPARQL 1.1 Query and Update interface.
+You are able to read and write [RDF Datasets](https://www.w3.org/TR/rdf11-concepts/#section-dataset) (aka. multiple [Named Graphs](https://en.wikipedia.org/wiki/Named_graph)) through a standard SPARQL 1.1 [Query](https://www.w3.org/TR/sparql11-query/) and [Update](https://www.w3.org/TR/sparql11-update/) interface.
-To collaborate you can create multiple branches of the Dataset and share your repository with your collaborators as you know if form Git.
+To collaborate you can create multiple branches of the Dataset and share your repository with your collaborators as you know it from Git.

 If you want to read more about the Quit Store we can recommend our paper: